 To write a program that uses this data, we must first decide on a way to store it.
 As we did with our \(Loves\) table of values, we’ll store this table as a list of lists, where each inner list represents one row of the table.
 Unlike our previous example, these lists won’t just store boolean values, so we need to determine what data type to use for each column, based on the sample data we have.

-With this in mind, let us see how we can store our data as a nested list In tutorial, you will explore how to load this kind of data from a file into a nested list.:
+With this in mind, let us see how we can store our data as a nested list In the practice problems, you will explore how to load this kind of data from a file into a nested list.:

 >>> import datetime